To make a Test roll 1D20 and add appropriate bonuses to the roll. If the result is equal or greater than the Difficulty Rating the Test succeeds.

 • Great Effort beats normal result

-• Doomed Effort always loses
+• Cursed Effort always loses

 • In case of a tie Test again